boxybird/morph-example-theme/README.md

     * `todos/index.php` - An example using the standard `$_POST` superglobal.
     * `markdown/index.php` - An example using the `morph_render` helper function.

 * `/page-*` - The page templates used to render the components.
 These are just examples.
-You can use WordPress template hierarchy you would like in your theme.
+In a real project, you'd most likely use a more traditional WordPress template hierarchy structure.

 ### Demos